blaine11860/blaine11860neuraguardcompanionapp/PWA_INSTALL_GUIDE.md

 ## Installing on Desktop

 ### Chrome/Edge
-1. Open the ORS Monitor in Chrome or Edge
+1. Open NeuraGuard in Chrome or Edge
 2. Look for the install icon (⊕ or computer icon) in the address bar
 3. Click the icon
 4. Click **"Install"**